The International Forum for Responsible Media, (Inforrm for short) was set up to debate issues of media responsibility.

 Responsible media are an essential part of a healthy social and political system.
 The striking of the proper balance between expression, privacy and reputation is in the interests of all.
 We will campaign for practical and legal measures which are designed to ensure that this balance is properly struck.

-The Inforrm blog has now been running for two years eight months.
-We have had nearly 1400 posts from dozens of contributors from around the world.
-By the end of September 2012 we had had 1.2 million page views – from 4 continents.
+The Inforrm blog has now been running for over five years.
+We have had over 3000 posts from dozens of contributors from around the world.
+By the end of April 2014 we had had 2.8 million page views – from 4 continents.
 After the United Kingdom our biggest readership is in the United States, Australia, Canada, India and Ireland – with large number of readers in Europe and across the rest of the world.

 We invite suggestions for seminars and events and contributions to the Inforrm Blog.
 Our purpose is to provide a forum for debate, to be inclusive rather than exclusive.
 If you want to contribute, please let us know.